 Remember, those recommended temperatures are the internal temperature of the meat you're checking for, not the temperature you're setting the oven to.
 To properly check the temperature of your meat insert the food thermometer into the thickest part of the meat, away from the bone and areas with high fat.
 Make sure you clean the thermometer with hot, soapy water every time you use it.

 Another important step in preventing foodborne illnesses is to separate raw poultry and meat from fresh vegetables and fruits.
 You'll definitely want to use two separate cutting boards for meat and fresh produce to avoid cross-contamination.
 But it's also important to keep them separate in your fridge and grocery bags.
 Soak any cutting boards and utensils used to prepare raw meat and poultry in hot soapy water after using them.

 Mid-adult woman rinsing tomatoes in sink with colander.
 Getty Images

 When it comes to your fruits and vegetables, it's important to keep rinsing them.
-According to the FDA it's actually easier to contract a food borne illness from raw lettuce than it is from properly cooked meat.
+According to the FDA, it's actually easier to contract a foodborne illness from raw lettuce than it is from properly cooked meat.
 If you're buying pre-packed vegetables that are labeled "pre-washed" there's no need to rinse them again.
-If you're produce hasn't been washed yet, the best way to rinse them is with cold running water.
+If your produce hasn't been washed yet, the best way to rinse them is with cold running water.
 The FDA actually advises against using detergents or soaps, because they leave a residue and aren't proven to be more effective than cold water.

 Is it safe to brine your poultry?